-- The Bowls Club Welfare Officer should be notified. - The Bowls Club Welfare Officer must notify either the National Governing Body Designated Safeguarding Officer using the template form provided (Template 13) - The National Governing Body Designated Safeguarding Officer will report any concerns about abuse to the statutory authorities - The National Governing Body Designated Safeguarding Officer will notify the National Governing Body Case Management Group as required. - The National Governing Body Designated Safeguarding Officer will report concerns to the Local Authority Designated Officer if they relate to a person in a position of trust, for example a coach. - Advice from CSC and/or Police should direct the timing of any investigation which may be being considered under the NGB Disciplinary Procedures.
+- The Bowls Club Welfare Officer should be notified. - The Bowls Club Welfare Officer must notify either the County Welfare Officer or NGB Safeguarding Officer (as appropriate) using the template form provided (Template 15) - The County Welfare Officer or NGB Safeguarding Officer (as appropriate) will report any concerns about abuse to the statutory authorities - The NGB Safeguarding Officer will notify the National Governing Body Case Management Group as required. - The NGB Safeguarding Officer will report concerns to the Local Authority Designated Officer if they relate to a person in a position of trust, for example a coach. - Advice from CSC and/or Police should direct the timing of any investigation which may be being considered under the NGB Disciplinary Procedures.

-If the Club or County Welfare Officer or the National Governing Body Designated Safeguarding Officer is not available there must be no delay.
+If the Club or County Welfare Officer or the NGB Safeguarding Officer is not available there must be no delay.
 Advice should be sought from CSC, the Police or the NSPCC.